How to Check for Evictions? A Landlord's Complete Guide

 4. Request additional security: If you decide to move forward, consider asking for a higher security deposit or a co-signer to mitigate potential risks.
 This provides an extra layer of financial protection.

-5. Open communication: Have an open discussion with the potential tenant about their eviction.
+5. Open communication: Discuss the potential tenant's eviction in an open manner.
 This can provide insights into their current situation and future reliability.

-6. Regular monitoring: Once the tenant is renting, regular property inspections and consistent communication can help in monitoring the situation, ensuring the tenancy remains on favorable terms.
+6. Regular monitoring: Once the tenant is renting, regular property inspections and consistent communication can help monitor the situation and ensure the tenancy remains on favorable terms.

 7. Legal and regulatory compliance: Ensure that any decision regarding renting to someone with an eviction history complies with fair housing laws and local regulations.